Welcome to Year

 The grade point average for pupils in upper secondary school is above the national average for Norwegian public and private schools.

-We offer Spanish, French and German as electives in addition to English specialization.
+We offer Spanish or French as electives in addition to English specialization.

 Students can choose between the elective subjects “Physical activity and health” and “Technology and design”.